RPlaha0390/Webpack-Boilerplate/README.md

 ### Installing

-Please following the following steps to complete installation:
+Please follow the following steps to complete installation:

 1. Open up your Terminal/Command Prompt window
 2. CD into the Webpack Boilerplate repository